 Uniform Law Source: Section 2A-106.
 Substantially revised.

 Coordination Meeting: This issue is covered only in Article 2B.
-Selected Issue:

-- 1. Should restrictions on forum selection be limited to consumer contracts in light of a modern pattern in U.S. law enforcing forum selection in most contracts, including standard form agreements?
-Reporter's Notes: - 1.
-This section deals solely with choice of an exclusive forum.
+1. Should restrictions on forum selection be limited to consumer contracts in light of a modern pattern in U.S. law enforcing forum selection in most contracts, including standard form agreements?
+Reporter's Notes:

+1. This section deals solely with choice of an exclusive forum.
 It does not cover contract terms that merely permit litigation to be brought in a designated jurisdiction, but do not require that this occur.
 The trend of modern case law generally enforces choice of forum clauses, even if contained in unread and highly formalistic contract forms, so long as enforcement does not unreasonably disadvantage a party.
 In Bremen v.
 Zapata Offshore Co., 407 U.S. 1, 10 (1972), for example, the Supreme Court noted that choice of forum clauses in contracts are "prima facie valid."
 This case law does not generally differentiate between standard form and nonstandard, negotiated contracts.
 However, in both contexts, constitutional concerns about fairness and notice may provide a limiting role.
 Thus, in a recent decision, the US Supreme Court held that a choice of arbitration under New York law in a standard form contract could not be enforced to apply New York law prohibiting punitive damage awards in arbitration where that substantive effect was not highlighted or brought to the affected party's attention.
 Similarly, some courts hold such clauses to be unenforceable where they impinge on concepts of fundamental unfairness.
 See Perkins v.
 CCH Computax, Inc., 106 N.C.
 App.
 210, 415 S.E.2d 755 (1992); Lauro Lines v.
 Chasser, 490 U.S. 495 (1989); Sterling Forest Assocs., Ltd. v.
 Barnett-Range Corp., 840 F.2d 249 (4th Cir.
+1988).

-1988). - 2.
-The importance of allowing enforceable choice provisions in information transactions in cyberspace contexts was highlighted recently by a series of cases involving jurisdictional questions presented in internet and on-line environments.
+2. The importance of allowing enforceable choice provisions in information transactions in cyberspace contexts was highlighted recently by a series of cases involving jurisdictional questions presented in internet and on-line environments.
 See, e.g., Compuserve v.
-Patterson, No.95-3452 (U.S. Court of Appeals, 6th Cir.)
-(1996) (allowing jurisdiction of Texas provider in Ohio because of contract contacts with Ohio on-line provider). - 3.
-A question remains about scope of the section.
+Patterson, 89 F.3d 927 (6th Cir.
+1996). (allowing jurisdiction of Texas provider in Ohio because of contract contacts with Ohio on-line provider).

+3. A question remains about scope of the section.
 This requires, once again, a judgment about whether the operative focus is on consumer protection or protection of consumers and businesses who make transactions in the mass market.
 The bracketed language assumes that the operative policy focuses on consumer protection.
 Even then, the section creates consumer protections that are not necessarily available under current law in all states.
-The Supreme Court has enforced a choice of forum in a form contract involving a cruise line even though the choice effectively denied the consumer the ability to defend the contract and the choice was contained in a non-negotiated form and not presented to the consumer until after the tickets had been purchased.
+The Supreme Court has enforced a choice of forum in a form contract involving a cruise line even though the choice effectively denied the consumer until after the tickets had been purchased.
 See Carnival Cruise Lines, Inc. v.
 Shute, 111 S.Ct.
 1522 (1991).
 The Supreme Court's comments in that context have some relevance to Internet contracting: